Arroyo not-so Seco near Soledad

 3.5

 A steep boulder-choked drop with a big rock in the middle below.
-The best low-water route is a ski jump above and left of the big rock.
+The best low-water route is a ski jump above and left of the big rock, second channel from left, between a willow clump and a guard boulder.
 At higher flows more routes become available on the right side, but be careful of an undercut rock extending from the right bank.

 4